brunokoga/Montevideo/monsters_dir/manticore.md

 **Special Abilities**

-**Spikes (Ex)** With a snap of its tail, a manticore can loose a volley of four spikes as a standard action (make an attack roll for each spike.
+**Spikes (Ex)** With a snap of its tail, a manticore can loose a volley of four spikes as a standard action (make an attack roll for each spike).
 This attack has a range of 180 feet with no range increment.
 All targets must be within 30 feet of each other.
 The creature can launch only 24 spikes in any 24-hour period.

 Manticores are fierce predators that patrol a wide area in search of fresh meat.
 A typical manticore is about 10 feet long and weighs about 1,000 pounds.
 Some have more human-like heads, usually with beards.
 Males and females look much alike.